-Duke Energy Field Services will provide a guaranty to the third party counterparties for the financial hedging arrangements that we intend to enter into prior to the closing of this offering.
-We anticipate that Duke Energy Field Services will not provide a guaranty of any replacement hedging arrangements after the termination of the hedging arrangements that we expect will be in place through late 2010.
+Duke Energy Field Services has provided a guaranty to the third party counterparties for the financial hedging arrangements that we have entered into for the purpose of hedging our exposure to fluctuations in commodity prices.
+We anticipate that Duke Energy Field Services will not provide a guaranty of any replacement hedging arrangements after the termination of the hedging arrangements that we have contracted to be in place through late 2010.
 In such event, we would expect that it could be more costly for us to manage our commodity price risk through certain types of financial hedging arrangements unless we are able to achieve creditworthiness at that time similar to the current creditworthiness of Duke Energy Field Services.
-Duke Energy Field Services will also provide credit support under some of our contractual arrangements with third parties.
-We anticipate that as those contracts expire or are renewed or replaced by new contracts, we would provide our own credit support arrangements, which may increase our costs.
+Duke Energy Field Services will also provide credit support under some of our commercial arrangements with third parties.
+We anticipate that as these commercial arrangements expire or are renewed or replaced by new commercial arrangements, Duke Energy Field Services would not continue to provide credit support.
+In such event, we may need to provide our own credit support arrangements, which may increase our costs.
+Duke Energy Field Services is under no obligation to provide any new or additional credit support to us.